High-Intensity Workouts Get You Nowhere When Your Core is Comprimised

 For the next month I suggest continuing with restorative breathing and walking daily along with an additional four to six deep core exercises.
 Have your physiotherapist or a trainer qualified in deep core work assess you and determine your ability to start adding on more intense activity.

-A great program is the Bellies Inc core exercise program – it is designed for use in pregnancy and postpartum and remember, once you have had a baby you are always postpartum so this exercise program is suitable for every woman who has had a baby, and even those who haven’t!
+A great program is the Core Confidence Exercise Program – it is designed for use in pregnancy and postpartum and remember, once you have had a baby you are always postpartum so this exercise program is suitable for every woman who has had a baby, and even those who haven’t!

 Good exercise choices going forward are walking, swimming, spinning, and ultimately just sitting less and moving more throughout your day.
 Take the stairs not the elevator, walk to the store instead of driving, and sit in a wide leg forward bend (yoga pose) position when you play with your kids on the floor.